 - don’t block or interfere with hive ventilation

-- don’t let any feed push against the bottom of a hanging comb
+- don’t let any feed push or rest against comb

-Bees can sense how much surplus feed is in a hive.
-If that surplus drops below a critical amount, the bees,through time:
+Bees can sense how much surplus feed they have.
+If that surplus drops below a critical amount, the bees:

 - curtail brood rearing